wjcarpenter/gvoice-sms-takeout-xml/README.md

 We're only updating the messages and calls.
 We're not touching the contacts, so we can't add numbers to them.
-It's the phone numbers in the messages and calls that ties things together.
+It's the phone numbers in the messages and calls that tie things together.

 Here is an example of this kind of informational message:
 ```